arby36/alexwith2goo/README.md

 # Alex with 2Goo Website
 Official Repo for [alexwith2goo](http://alexwith2goo.x10.mx/)

+Version 1.0.0

+2.0.1 is coming to open source soon, plus more projects from Aw2!

 ***Important Notice:***

 In addition to the GNU License in the repository, the following terms apply: